ganelson/inform-evolution/proposals/0015-world-model-enforcement.md

 this does not contradict other assertions.
 * If `if X supports Y` is true then both `X` and `Y` are spatial objects.
 * `now X supports Y` is permitted in all cases.
+* `now X does not support Y` is not permitted in any case.
 * If `if X supports Y` is true then `if X holds Y` is true.
 * If an Inform phrase `supporter of X` were defined using `SupporterOf`, then it would be the case that `X supports Y` if and only if `the supporter of Y is X`.